How the Vagus Nerve Controls Your Heart Rate

 The Cardiac Vagus Nerve

-Your heart beats roughly 100,000 times per day, but it’s not working alone.
+Your heart beats roughly 100,000 times per day, but it's not working alone.
 The vagus nerve provides constant parasympathetic input that slows the heart rate from its intrinsic pacemaker rate of about 100 bpm down to the typical resting rate of 60–80 bpm.
-Without vagal braking, your heart would race continuously.
+Without vagal braking, your resting heart rate would be 100 bpm, every minute, all day.

 Heart Rate Variability: The Vagal Signature